earthly/website/blog/_posts/2023-05-31-abstract-base-classes-python.md

 - [ ] Add in Author page
 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-]- [ ] Add keywords for internal links to front-matter